Budget 2024 and 2025

 *The title combines the Budget 2024 initiative, 'Prisoner Population – Responding to Increasing Prisoner Numbers', and the Budget 2025 initiative, 'Corrections Prisoner Population and Other Volume Pressures'.

-To manage a growing prisoner population, the majority driven by changes to Justice Sector policy settings, Corrections received $803.2 million over five years through Budget 2024, followed by an additional $492.2 million over five years in Budget 2025.
+To manage a growing prisoner population, Corrections received $803.2 million over five years through Budget 2024, followed by an additional $492.2 million over five years in Budget 2025.
 These initiatives reflect the Government’s commitment to maintaining public safety while responding to increasing demand across the prison network.

 The initiatives address increased costs to manage the growth in the prisoner population including additional frontline workforce to ensure staffing levels align with the capacity and service requirements of the prison system.
 A significant portion of the funding is allocated to increasing the number of corrections officers, which is why this workforce measure has been selected as a key indicator of progress, alongside actual prisoner population levels compared to funded growth.